hawaiisfishes.com

 sp.

-Hawai`i has 15 known octopus species and this does not seem to be among them.
+Hawai`i has 15 named octopus species and this does not seem to be among them.
 The first one I saw was on the wreck of the Mahi off leeward O`ahu.
 Lisa Kasnell alerted me to it and sent a photo showing a distinct bluish ring.
 It was fist sized, stretched out, maybe a foot across, she said.
 We visited the Mahi and it was still there, in the opening of a pipe sticking up from the deck.
 We got it out and clipped a tiny DNA sample from a tentacle tip which we sent to Crissy Huffard at UCLA Berkeley.
 I thought it might be a young Octopus cyanea ("Day Octopus") but the DNA eventually came back as related to cyanea, but different

 Home | Fishes | Invertebrates | Books | CDs | Links | Contact